Should the Save Icon Still be a Floppy?

 …Never say never??

-26. Gravatar Luke UNITED STATES Says:
+26. Luke UNITED STATES Mozilla Firefox Ubuntu Linux says:

 Sigh… It seems that I’m out of the loop on my theoretical super-science.
-Now I have to go and learn what the new method is so that I can continue making smart-ass comments about stuff I have no clue about… mrgreen
+Now I have to go and learn what the new method is so that I can continue making smart-ass comments about stuff I have no clue about… :mrgreen:

-27. Gravatar Matt` UNITED KINGDOM Says:
+27. Matt` UNITED KINGDOM Mozilla Firefox Windows Terminalist says:

 I feel pretty attached to the body I’m in too - if teleportation means messing with my molecules then I’m steering clear.